Kane Williamson

 T20 | 161 | 42 | 108.4 | 652 | 1 | 745 | 24 | 31.04 | 27.16 | 6.85 | 3/33 | 0 | 0 |

-At a time when New Zealand were struggling to get to grips with Test cricket after the retirement of the likes of Stephen Fleming, on came Kane Williamson, a young, technically-sound batsman with the skill to face lethal pace attacks and at the same time tackle quality spinners with nimble footwork.
+At a time when New Zealand were struggling to get to grips with Test cricket after the retirement of the likes of Stephen Fleming, on came Kane Williamson, a technically-sound batter with the skill to face lethal pace attacks and at the same time tackle quality spinners with nimble footwork.

+A quiet 2011 was followed up with a brilliant 2012 when a gritty, unbeaten Test ton against the fiery fast bowling attack of Dale Steyn and co. saved New Zealand from a humiliating defeat.
+In 2012, he was appointed stand-in skipper in place of injured Ross Taylor for the ODI series against West Indies.
 Williamson continued to perform well in international games and was appointed the deputy to Brendon McCullum for the 2015 World Cup.
-The Kiwi batsman had a quiet World Cup according to his standards but his knock against Australia when he took the Kiwi's home after surviving a devastating spell of fast bowling from Mitchell Starc proved his credentials.
+The Kiwi batter had a quiet World Cup according to his standards but his knock against Australia when he took the Kiwis home after surviving a devastating spell of fast bowling from Mitchell Starc proved his credentials.
 After the retirement of Brendon McCullum in 2016, Williamson was appointed the captain of New Zealand for all formats.

-Williamson made his Indian T20 league debut in 2015 for the Hyderabad team as a back-up for David Warner and hence, did not get many opportunities in the initial seasons.
+Williamson made his Indian Premier league debut in 2015 for the Hyderabad team as a back-up for David Warner and hence, did not get many opportunities in the initial seasons.
 In the 2018 edition, Kane was appointed the captain of Hyderabad in the absence of David Warner.
 He had a prolific tournament as he ended up as the highest run-scorer (735 runs) and also led his team to the final where they lost to Chennai.

-The classic batting of Kane Williamson often overshadows his captaincy skills which were once again on display in the 2019 Cricket World Cup.
-Riding on his great leadership and batting form, the Kiwis entered the final and gave England a good run for their money, missing the trophy by a whisker.
-Kane had an outstanding World Cup on a whole and was adjudged the Player of the Tournament.
+Riding on his great leadership and batting form, the Kiwis entered the final of the 2019 World Cup and gave England a good run for their money, missing the trophy by a whisker.
+Kane had an outstanding World Cup and was adjudged the Player of the Tournament.